To improve health care delivery in the United States, simplify the customer.

-If you don’t pay me what I demand, is it okay if I let you die?
+If you don’t pay me what I demand, then is it okay if I let you die?

 The US has also already experienced hospitals and other providers leaving rural areas where they believe they can no longer afford to exist.
-Free market health care could see these issues increase in the short term (until markets eventually learn how to service these different rural customers.)
+Free market health care could likely see these issues increase in the short term.
+This, however, would be until markets eventually learn how to service these different rural customers.

 Simplify the customer

-While free-market and universal health care may seem like opposing solutions, both at least simplify US health care by more clearly identifying the customer and customer value.
+While free-market and universal health care may seem like opposing solutions, both, however, simplify US health care.
+Overall, this is by more clearly identifying the customer and customer value.
 Both at least improve the health care value stream by simplifying payment processes for health care services.

 |National single-payer||The patient and the taxpayer (through government insurance to pool risk)|

 In summary, combining free market benefits while providing care for everyone is not easy.
-Whatever we do, to improve health care delivery in the United States of America, simplify the customer.
+Whatever we do, in order to improve health care delivery in the United States of America, then we must simplify the customer.